 Method 3: Using a Mobile Device Management (MDM) Solution

-- Persistent enforcement across any network (Wi-Fi, mobile data, etc.)
+- Persistent enforcement across all networks (Wi-Fi, mobile data, etc.).

 How to Block Websites on iPad & iPhone Using Scalefusion